Why is the UK wood pellet price rising?

 The wood pellet price in the UK has risen from around £300/t to over £400/t in just six months.

 One of the knock-on effects of the Ukraine crisis is that wood pellets are no longer imported from Russia, Belarus and Ukraine.
-This has led to a shortfall, pushing up the wood pellet price in the UK.
+This has led to a shortfall of 3.3 million tonnes across Europe and the UK.

-In 2021, 3.3 million tonnes of wood pellets were imported into the EU and UK from these countries, but in early 2022, Sustainability and Quality Certification (ENplus and FSC®) was removed from wood pellets from Russia, Belarus and Ukraine which meant they could no longer be exported.
+In early 2022, Sustainability and Quality Certification (ENplus and FSC®) was removed from wood pellets from Russia, Belarus and Ukraine which meant they could no longer be exported.
 And so from 15th April they were no longer RHI compliant.

 The sudden withdrawal of these volumes had a huge impact on established supply chains and caused global shortages overnight.